Nagakiran1/keystem/README.md

 <a name="installation"/></a>
 ###  2.1.
 Installation
-Installation can be done using [pypi](https://pypi.org/project/keybert/):
+Installation can be done using [pypi](https://pypi.org/project/keystem/):

 ```
-pip install keyroots
+pip install keystem
 ```